the buss chimulco 1

 I told Dr. Oscar “I need to think about it.”
 Since retirement our income is Social Security and the sum total of 6 – 8 small drop ship orders on WindyCityParrot.com monthly.

-Given this was a once in a lifetime opportunity I entered the waiting room, setting down my backpack fedora and sun glasses not sure what to expect.
+Given this was a once in a lifetime opportunity I entered the waiting room, setting down my backpack, fedora and sun glasses not sure what to expect.

-A couple of minutes later Dr. Oscar came out to greet me an directed me to the 2nd exam room where I had been evaluated.
+A couple of minutes later Dr. Oscar came out to greet an directed me to the 2nd exam room where I had been evaluated.
 Waiting in the room was a short young woman in surgical scrubs, a cloth surgical head covering (similar to Dr. Oscars but light blue as opposed to his lime green surgical attire) and long dark hair neatly pulled back..

 She was introduced to me with her Spanish surname and I assumed she was a dental tech.
 I was way wrong.